MoniPar/tailors_thimble/README.md

 ## Overview

-Tailor's Thimble is a responsive mobile-first build website.
+Tailor's Thimble is a responsive, mobile-first build website.
 It is compatible with all current major browsers.
 The website is built for educational purposes, using Bootstrap and the Django Framework.
-It gives users the ability to register for an account, add their requirements in their profile and schedule appointments with the Master Tailor.
+It gives users the ability to register for an account, add their requirements in their profile, and schedule appointments with the Master Tailor.
 It includes role-based permissions and full CRUD functionality on appointments.

 [Back To Top](#table-of-contents)